hirendra1988/Graph-Algorithms-DSA/README.md

 Space Complexity: O(V)<br />
 Where V is the number of vertices (nodes) in the graph and E is the number of edges.

+# 4. Counting Disconnected Components in an Unweighted Graph Using BFS

+## Overview
+This repository provides an implementation of the Breadth-First Search (BFS) algorithm to count the total number of disconnected components in an unweighted, undirected graph.
+BFS systematically explores all nodes in each component, ensuring that every isolated section is identified and counted.
+This approach is ideal for problems that require identifying and counting separate groups within a graph.

+## Features
+- Disconnected Component Count: Uses BFS to identify and count each disconnected component in the graph by exploring from unvisited nodes.
+- Edge Management: Supports adding edges between nodes to construct and manage connections in the graph.
+- Component Tracking: Displays each disconnected component as a unique count and lists nodes within each component if desired.
+- Traversal Order: Outputs nodes in the order they are visited during BFS traversal for each component.

+Time Complexity: O(V + E)<br />
+Space Complexity: O(V)<br />
+Where V is the number of vertices (nodes) in the graph and E is the number of edges.